 Fabrication of prototypic drive shaft is in process.
 The tests will measure the CRA insertion rate under different operational conditions.

 NuScale has enlisted AREVA, SIET, and Premier Technologies to fabricate and perform helical coil steam generator flow induced vibration (FIV) tests.
 The goal will be to determine natural frequencies and mode shapes of prototypic tubes and supports.
 Tests will also characterize dynamic pressure fluctuations, tube stresses/strains and tube support stresses/strains.
 Valuable steam generator assembly and manufacturing insights will be obtained.

 Steam Generator Tube Inspection Feasibility Study

-A feasibility study was completed by NuScale to examine the use of eddy current probes to inspect the NuScale helical coil steam generator tubes.
-Helical coils with prototypic lengths, diameters, curvatures and inclination angles were examined using a conventional eddy probe system.
+A feasibility study was completed by NuScale to evaluate the use of eddy current probes to inspect the NuScale helical coil steam generator tubes.
+Specifically, the ability of a conventional probe system to traverse the NuScale Helical Coil SG design was addressed.
+Helical coils with prototypic lengths, diameters, curvatures and inclination angles were traversed using a conventional eddy probe system, indicating acceptable insertion capability of a conventional eddy probe system.